decoded-cipher/100DaysOfCode-DailyLog/README.md

 ## Day 8: September 09, 2020

-- **Today's Progress**: Week 3 Completed : (Course 1) '...
-IoT and Embedded ...' and Fixed some security bugs in the [Time Tweeting Bot](https://twitter.com/MyCipherBot)
+- **Today's Progress**: (Course 1 Completed) 'Introduction to the IoT and Embedded Systems' and Fixed some security bugs in the [Time Tweeting Bot](https://twitter.com/MyCipherBot)
-- **Thoughts:** Specialization on 'An Introduction to Programming IoT' via Coursera - (Learning more about Microcontrollers)
+- **Thoughts:** Stage 1 completed : 'Specialization on 'An Introduction to Programming IoT' via Coursera , Learned more about streaming in Twitter API